Buying a domain name might not be a top priority when you are starting out.

 - Someone already has a business set up using the more desireable domain(s)

-Either way, it would not be wise to choose the .org, .org.uk etc. on that basis as you would always be looking over your shoulder at them.
+Either way, it would not be wise to buy a domain like .org, .org.uk etc. on that basis as you would always be looking over your shoulder at them.

 Industry Domain Extensions